qedihakunamatata/Labeling-Web-App/README.md

 # Labeling-Web-App
-A labeling web app that features crop image with label and certain shapes, save image to txt, JSON &amp; XML file.

 ## Project Description

+Create a labeling function web app that allow users to crop image with label and certain shapes, save image to txt, JSON & XML file.

 ## Group